 Can anyone learn to code?

-First off, there are tons of learning materials out there.
-From online courses and YouTube tutorials to coding bootcamps and community college classes, you’ve got options.
+You will have struggles, but not for lack of resources.
+There are tons of learning materials out there, from online courses and YouTube tutorials, to coding bootcamps and community college classes, so you've definitely got options.

 These resources are designed to help people at all stages, including beginners - so you can start from scratch and go at your own pace.